 Sabor on Heddon Street provides a culinary tour of Spain, with its three areas providing a different take on Spanish cuisine.
 Visit The Counter for fresh seafood and regional dishes from the Basque country and Catalonia.
 The walk-in Bar is more relaxed, focused on Spanish vermouths, gins, wines and beers from the likes of Barcelona and Jerez, which are served alongside tapas.
 El Asador, meanwhile, is the more formal of the three, with banquet seating overlooking an open kitchen, where flavours from Galicia and Castile are cooked in a traditional wood fired oven.

 Veeraswamy, Regent Street*

 The UK’s oldest Indian restaurant, Veeraswamy was founded in 1926 by the great-grandson of an English general and an Indian Mughal princess.
-It has been located on Regent Street for 95 years and, in 2016, was awarded a Michelin star.
+It has been located on Regent Street for more than 95 years and, in 2016, was awarded a Michelin star.
 The restaurant spotlights the more than 16 cuisines found in India, with different regional chefs preparing the dishes from their home towns.
 Traditional dishes are served alongside more contemporary creations – think tandoori wild tiger prawns, roast duck vindaloo and caramelised banana kulfi.

 Portland founders Will Lander and Daniel Morgenthau had humble plans for their Great Portland Street venture, which they envisioned as a small neighbourhood restaurant.
 The Michelin Guide thought otherwise and awarded Portland a star the same year it opened.
 Great attention is given to sourcing ingredients that are seasonal, so much so that it’s not unheard of for the menu to be reprinted after lunch as stock changes.
 Equal scrutiny is given to the single bottle wine list, which includes vino at sometimes lower-than-retail prices that you won’t find anywhere else.